How to Plan Your Itinerary in Florence

 Scroll all the way to the bottom for a shoppable packing list and a mobile travel map!

 things to do

-I might say this in every travel guide, but walking really is the best way to explore any city.
-In Florence, wake up early for a stroll to take in the morning light over the clay rooftops and the calm Arno River.
-Cross the bridge Ponte Vecchio at least once, and wander whenever you can - just look for the Duomo as your guiding landmark.
-Before sunset, find some gelato and make your way eastward along the south side of the Arno.
+In every city, but especially in Florence, walking is the best way to explore.
+Wake up early for a stroll in the morning light.
+Cross Ponte Vecchio over the Arno at least once, and wander whenever you can - just look for the Duomo as your guiding landmark.

 Nearly everyone passing through Florence will visit the Uffizi and Accademia galleries.
 They're home to such incredible works of Renaissance art, you won't want to miss them either - but to avoid the long lines, go early in the day and reserve your ticket in advance if you can.
 At the Duomo, spare yourself some time (and claustrophobia) by climbing the bell tower instead of the dome itself.

 Even if you're not looking for souvenirs, shopping in Florence deserves at least a half-day of your time.
 The indoor Mercato Centrale is a perfect place for a quick meal or to buy groceries for cooking your own dinner.
 Right outside, you'll find San Lorenzo market, where you could easily spend hours sifting through the art, leather goods, and flea market finds.